 Most people don’t fully understand the consequences of being uninsured.
 As an uninsured or underinsured driver, you’re still prone to financial setbacks.
 A driver without adequate coverage on their Auto Insurance policy will have to pay for the cost of damages and injuries out of pocket if they cause an accident.
 However, more often than not, uninsured or underinsured motorists don’t have the means to pay a settlement.
 That would force the not at-fault party to pay for their own damages and injuries, even if they have insurance.
 Basically, you don’t want to be that guy.

 To protect yourself from dealing with an uninsured or underinsured driver, consider buying an add-on coverage specifically made for the sorts of scenarios mentioned above.
 This type of coverage is Uninsured and Underinsured Motorist Insurance (UM).
 In addition to this coverage, you’ll want to make sure you have higher policy limits on your Liability Insurance so that you are not the underinsured party in an accident.

 Is Uninsured and Underinsured Motorist (UM) Insurance Required?

-The information in this article was obtained from various sources.
-This content is offered for educational purposes only and does not represent contractual agreements, nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
-The definitions, terms, and coverage in a given policy may be different than those suggested here and such policy will be governed by the language contained therein.
+The information in this article is obtained from various sources.
+This content is offered for educational purposes only.
+It does not represent contractual agreements.
+It should not replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+The definitions, terms, and coverage in a given policy may be different than those suggested here.
 No warranty or appropriateness for a specific purpose is expressed or implied.